-Everyone snores in their sleep from time to time.
-For some people, however, nighttime snoring is a seriously disturbing issue (especially for the person sleeping beside them).
-Typically, snoring is not indicative of a life-threatening ailment, but it may be a sign that there’s a problem with the tongue, nasal passages, or throat.
-Either way, chronic snoring can become very disruptive over time.
+Many people snore in their sleep, however for some individuals, snoring in their sleep can be a significant issue with serious side effects, especially for an accompanying bed partner.
+Typically, the cause of snoring is not necessarily indicative of a life-threatening ailment, but it may be a sign that there’s a problem with the tongue, airways, nasal passages, or throat.
+Either way, chronic snoring can become disruptive over time.

 Read More: Our Favorite Beds For People That Snore